Evaluation of music in Zambia: conclusion

 The waterfall in a river sounds nice because of the stones

 When you hear a good sound coming from the waterfalls, this is because the water drops on to the stones.
-So, some things can’t be separated.
-Something may be the result of two or more things.
-We can not just choose one of these to call it the cause.
+When something is the result of two or more things, we can not just choose one of these to call it the cause.

 A framework for the evaluation of music in Chibale

-Music must have effect.
-In order to have effect it has to be performed well.
-And for that some basic requirements have to be met.
+One principle is pervasive: music must have effect.
+To achieve this, it must be performed well, and for that, some basic requirements have to be met.

-Effectiveness is the most important thing when it comes to songs, dances and gatherings.
-Also a teaching text or action (kufunda) is there for its effect since it motivates you do something better or differently.
+Effectiveness is paramount for songs, dances, and gatherings.
+A teaching text or action (kufunda) also has effect, by motivating you do something better or differently.

 BanaNshimbi ∵ personal communication, 1987.

 Evaluation of music in Zambia: conclusion.
-The framework for evaluation seems to consist of two approaches.
+The framework for evaluation appears to consist of two approaches.

-The first approach revolves around judgements as to properness, structural and changeable features.
-This ‘source approach’ involves examining the features of the musical item, the performer and the performance.
+The first approach revolves around judgements of properness, structural features, and changeable features.
+This ‘source approach’ involves examining the features of the musical item, the performer, and the performance.
 It is about whether a feature meets the requirements for an optimal result of the musical act or item (properness).
-It may look at structural features of the item or the performance that stand out when compared with the way others handle that feature increasing the chances of a good outcome.
-Or one looks for individual choices in certain features of the performance that are know to lead to a good outcome.
+It may look at structural features of the item or the performance that stand out when compared with the way others handle that feature, thus increasing the chances of a good outcome.
+Alternatively, one looks for individual choices in certain features of the performance that are known to lead to a good outcome.

-In the ‘reception approach’, one looks at whether a certain feeling is evoked and interprets this as a sign of a good outcome or as a good outcome itself (feeling).
+In the second approach, the ‘reception approach’, one looks at whether a certain feeling is evoked and interprets this as a sign of a good outcome or as a good outcome itself (feeling).
 Or one tries to observe whether a certain result has been achieved (effect).

 Conclusion

-A difference between the 1980s and the 2000s is that in the latter period the effect in most cases is personal while the effectiveness banaNshimbi talks about for the 1980s is also about improvement for the afflicted, a new perspective for the mourners, a boost of the sense of community, a good or better relation with the mpanga and the like.
+A difference between the 1980s and the 2000s is that in the latter period the effect in most cases is personal, while the effectiveness banaNshimbi talks about for the 1980s is also about improvement for the afflicted, a new perspective for the mourners, a boost to the sense of community, a good or better relation with the mpanga, and the like.

 Another difference is that the reception approach has become dominant in the 2000s, the interest in features that are conditional for a good outcome or predict it has all but disappeared.